-Weeks into the new year, many questions remain about the Act’s practical implementation.
+Weeks into the new year, many questions remain about the Tax Cuts and Job Act’s practical implementation.
 As of this writing, the IRS has not yet issued guidance on key parts of the law.
 Tax professionals are taking advantage of the ambiguity, drawing up creative ideas to help their clients exploit loopholes and avoid penalties.
-But for finance teams who can’t spend all their time poring over the changes, some might catch them by surprise.
+But for finance teams who can’t spend all their time poring over the regulatory changes, some might catch them by surprise.

 When we combed through the tax law to find what impact it will have on deductible employee expenses, we were left with more questions than answers.
-We present those questions here.
+We present those questions based on the Tax Cuts and Jobs Act here.
 Together, they highlight some of what’s new, what’s different, and what’s simply gone in the wake of H.R.1.

 Abacus does not provide tax or accounting advice.
 Please consult with a qualified professional about any questions you have.

 7 Questions About the New Tax Cuts & Jobs Act